garden-io/garden/docs/using-garden/hot-reload.md

 Since hot reloading is triggered via Garden's file system watcher, hot reloading only occurs while a watch-mode Garden command is running.

-## Quick example
+## Basic example

-Following is a simple example of a module configured for hot reloading:
+Following is an example of a module configured for hot reloading:

 ```yaml
 kind: Module